 Elisabeth MacNamara is the 18th president of the League of Women Voters of the United States (LWVUS) and chair of the League of Women Voters Education Fund (LWVEF).
 A longtime DeKalb County, Georgia, resident, Ms. MacNamara was first elected national League president in Atlanta during the 2010 League of Women Voters 49th biennial Convention and celebration of the organization’s 90th anniversary.
-In 2012, she was re-elected as national president at the League of Women Voters 50th Convention.
+In 2014, she was reelected for a third term as national president at the League of Women Voters 51st Convention.

 Ms. MacNamara joined the League in 1983 and has since served in leadership roles at all levels—local, state and national.
 In 1983, she was invited to join the Board of directors of the League of Women of Georgia as the Courts/Criminal Justice chair.
 She served on the state Board until 1991, also serving as vice president for Program and as secretary.
 In 1984, she joined the Board of directors of the DeKalb League, serving as Courts/Criminal Justice chair, Education Committee chair, vice president, and secretary between 1984 and 1997.
 In 1997, she was president of the DeKalb League.
 Ms. MacNamara rejoined the Board of directors of the League of Women Votes of Georgia in 1999, and served as president of that Board beginning in 2001.